lshannon/cf-flyway-db/README.md

 The goal of this sample is to show how develop locally on a JPA + Flyway Spring Boot application using H2.
 The deployment will be Postgres on the Cloud/PCF.

-My over all conclusion is to not use embedded DB's for testing.
+My over all conclusion is to not use embedded DB's for development/ local testing.
 Test against Postgres locally.
 I will explain this at the end.

-But for now, here is how I decided which DB to use.
+But for now, here is how I decided H2 was the embedded DB I wanted to use.

 ## Selecting an Embedded DB